Love for God - Love for each other - Love for learning

 With effect from June 2016 this is no longer the case.
 There are no Levels of attainment any more and, for the time being there is no standardised method of reporting how well a child is doing.
 Instead, the National Curriculum breaks learning down into each year group so there is a curriculum for each year group which all children are expected to achieve.
 At St Osmund’s attainment is reported as:

-At St Osmund’s we use an online assessment tool called classroom monitor which helps our teachers to track exactly what the children are learning and how much progress they make on a week by week basis.
-It informs planning and we are always keen to close gaps and to put in place extra support if a child is struggling.
-It also helps us to communicate accurately to parents at the two Parental Consultations (Autumn & Spring terms) and in the Annual written report to parents in the Summer term.
+Combined, this system of formative, and summative assessment inform teachers' planning; we are always keen to close gaps and to put in place extra support if a child is struggling.
+Our assessment system also helps us to communicate accurately to parents at the two Parental Consultations (Autumn & Spring terms) and in the annual written report to parents in the Summer term.